microsoft/AirSim/docs/build_macos.md

 # Build AirSim on macOS

 Only macOS **Catalina (10.15)** has currently been tested.
-Theoretically, AirSim should work on higher macOS versions and Apple Silicon hardware, but this path is not offically supported.
+Newer macOS releases and Apple Silicon may work for some setups, but this path is **not officially supported**.

 We've two options - you can either build inside docker containers or your host machine.